-The Special Education teacher shall maintain an eligibility folder for each student receiving special education services, in addition to the student's cumulative record.
+The special education teacher or ARD facilitator shall maintain a virtual or physical eligibility folder for each student receiving special education services, in addition to the student's cumulative record.
 The eligibility folder shall include, but need not be limited to, copies of referral data; documentation of notices and consents; evaluation reports and supporting data; ARD committee reports; and the student's IEPs.
-106
+102

-Each Special Education teacher shall ensure that each teacher who provides instruction to a student with disabilities:
+Each special education teacher or ARD facilitator shall ensure that each teacher who provides instruction to a student with disabilities:

 - has access to the student's current IEP; - is informed of the teacher's specific responsibilities related to implementation of the IEP, such as goals and objectives; - is informed of needed accommodations, modifications, and supports for the student that must be provided for the student in accordance with the IEP; and - has an opportunity to request assistance regarding implementation of the student's IEP.
-107
+103

-Each campus shall develop a process to be used by a teacher who instructs a student with a disability in a regular classroom setting to:
+Each campus director shall develop a process in alignment with local procedures to be used by a teacher who instructs a student with a disability in a regular classroom setting to: